ONE EYE IS LAUGHING THE OTHER IS WEEPING

 Additionally, the school provides several interesting activities such as wine and cheese tasting, sports (tennis, cross fit or yoga), social events and games because they believe that the entertainment and relaxation are also two important parts of our lives.

-On the top of that, I have the opportunity to go on field trips in order to see, feel and experience the complexity and the beauty of this profession.
+On top of that, I have the opportunity to go on field trips in order to see, feel and experience the complexity and the beauty of this profession.

 For example, at the biggest wine theme park in Europe, Hameau Duboeufand at one of the best universities of the wines: Université du vin- Suze la Rousse.

 Therefore, recently I was given an unexpected challenge by the institute.
 I had a chance to try myself out as a waitress at one of the restaurants of Institut Paul Bocuse.
 I was quite afraid, even though I’ve already known how the kitchen work at the restaurants, but I had no idea how many things I’ll have to deal with as a waitress.
-Before I started my practice, I was sitting home translating and memorising the whole menu (in French) and trying to find out how will I tell stories about the way of preparation of the meals.
+Before I started my practice, I was sitting home translating and memorizing the whole menu (in French) and trying to find out how will I tell stories about the way of preparation of the meals.
 I didn’t have such experiences before but I wanted to do it as perfectly as I could.

 In a few days, I started to feel more comfortable, moreover, I started to enjoy what I was doing.
 I also had wine ateliers with the maître d’hôtel to get to know better the restaurant’s wines and to learn the wine pairing recommended to the menu.